GrayFlash/employeApp/README.md

 * Employes can be added or removed as well as their informations can be editted.

 ### ~~Still working on the Backend part.~~ Done.
-### TODO for this APP:
-* Adding Reducers
-* Adding few more functionalities
-* Converting it to apk format